alec-g-olson/TemplatePythonProject/README.md

 #### PyCharm: Setting the Python Interpreter

-In the root directory for this project run `make build_dev_environment` to build the docker image with the correct interpreter.
+In the root directory for this project run `make setup_dev_env` to build the docker image with the correct interpreter.
 Once you have done this go to PyCharm's Interpreter Settings and navigate to "Add Interpreter > On Docker".
 Select "Pull or use existing" and fill the "image tag" field with `template_python_project:dev`.
 Click